illera88/Ponce/README.md

 ## Examples
 ### Use symbolic execution to solve a crackMe
+Here we can see the use of the symbolic engine and how we can solve constrains:
+- Passing simple ```aaaaa``` as argument.
+- We fist select the symbolic engine.
+- We convert to symbolic the memory pointed by argv[1] (```aaaaa```)
+- Identify the symbolic condition that make us win and solve it.
+- Test the solution.
 ![manual_symbolize_and_solve_crackme_hash2](https://cloud.githubusercontent.com/assets/5193128/18558235/32561cb2-7b27-11e6-846f-9fde03e88df5.gif)

 ### Negate and inject a condition

 ![crackmexor_negate_and_inject](https://cloud.githubusercontent.com/assets/5193128/18558282/5dd1cbca-7b27-11e6-81d7-13044bfc0b59.gif)

 ## Using the tainting engine to track user controlled input
+In this example we can see the use of the tainting engine with cmake.
+We are:
+- Passing a file as argument to cmake to have him parsing it.
+- We select we want to use the tainting engine
+- We taint the buffer that ```fread````reads from the file.
+- We resume the execution under the debugger control to see where the taint input is moved to.
+- Ponce will rename the tainted functions.
+These are the functions that somehow the user has influence on, not the simply executed functions.
 ![cmake_tainting_fread](https://cloud.githubusercontent.com/assets/5193128/18558313/7aaa6d88-7b27-11e6-9c63-9870720d14e3.gif)

 ## Limitations